Composable end-to-end security of Gaussian quantum networks with untrusted relays

 The value of $K_{\rm pe}$ in Eq.~\eqref{comprate} can be computed in different ways depending on the level of reliability.
 In practice, one would use the sampled data to compute $K_{\rm pe}$ using Eq.~\eqref{eq:rate} and the worst-case CM shared by the end-users.
 Remarkably this is practically the most appropriate choice in the case of multi-hop quantum networks with untrusted relays.
 In the presence of a conditionally Gaussian network, the rate in Eq.~\eqref{comprate} modifies by setting $m\rightarrow mp_{\rm s}$ where $p_{\rm s}$ is the probability of successful post-selection.
 As an example, in the following, we study a quantum repeater chain and compute the composable finite-size key rate considering the worst-case parameters for the end-to-end shared CM.

-{\bf Chain of quantum repeaters.} Considering the class of continuous-variable quantum repeaters~\cite{Dias:CVQR2017,Dias:CVQR2020,Furrer:CVQR2018,Seshadreesan:QSCVQR2020,Dias:ComparingQRs2019,Ghalaii:QRs}, several proposals have been suggested to increase the reach of single-link CV\:QKD protocols, e.g., by utilizing NLAs~\cite{Blandino:idealNLA2012}, which nevertheless can improve the secure distance for only a few tens of kilometres~\cite{Blandino:idealNLA2012,Ghalaii:JSTQE2020,Ghalaii:JSAC2020}.
-However, a quantum repeater can essentially be built by a concatenation of such NLA-improved links.
-Key elements of any repeater chain include entanglement distribution, entanglement distillation or purification, and entanglement swapping.
-An NLA-based quantum repeater uses TMSV sources as an entanglement distribution source and CV Bell measurements as entanglement swapper device.
-Other components such as quantum memories ~\cite{Lvovsky:OptQMs2009,Simon:QMReview2010} can help to improve the performance of quantum repeaters, though they are not essential~\cite{Munro:QCwithoutQR2012,Azuma:All-photonicQR2015,Winnel:2021}.
-But due to the non-deterministic nature of NLAs, using QMs in the structure of amplifier-based repeaters seems indispensable.

-As we mentioned earlier, a route between two nodes in a quantum network can be seen as a chain of quantum links.
-By adding auxiliary components such as NLAs to such links, we can turn the route into an effective repeater chain beating the PLOB bound.
-We here apply our general techniques for quantum networks to study a quantum repeater chain of identical links and generally-untrusted stations, subsequently find the end-to-end CM, and finally compute the composable finite-size key rate.
-We assume that both the chain is arranged as illustrated in Fig.~\ref{fig:Qchain}, especially that ideal NLAs, with gain $g$, and TMSV sources, with variance $\mu$, are in working order.
+{\bf Numerical results.} As we mentioned earlier, a route between two nodes in a quantum network can be seen as a chain of quantum links.
+We here apply our general techniques for quantum networks to study a quantum chain of {\em identical} links and generally-untrusted stations.
+We note that this is a mere example and that our methodology is generic that can be applied to any chain.
+Subsequently, by assuming the illustration in Fig.~\ref{fig:qchain}, we find the end-to-end CM and compute the composable finite-size key rate.

-By using similar tools, we recently reported that an NLA-based quantum repeater can outdistance the PLOB bound and, furthermore, approach the ultimate end-to-end quantum repeater capacities~\cite{Ghalaii:QRs}.
-There we allowed for an infinite number of signal exchange and, hence, found the so-called asymptotic secret key rate.
-Within our illustration, we here present composable security analysis of quantum repeaters.
-Further, we also relax the assumption of an ideal Bell measurement, i.e., we model non-ideal Bell detection modules by a couple of lossy channels at each leg of the measurement device.
-We then work out recursive equations for the end-to-end CM, upon which we perform our finite-key security analysis.